 The Eagles were a so-so 16th in the league in sacks last year, which helped point them to Barnett in the opening round of the draft.
 The former Tennessee star amassed 52 tackles for loss and 32 sacks in three years with the Volunteers, and he’s coming off a season in which he piled up 19 tackles behind the line of scrimmage and took down opposing quarterbacks 13 times.
 Lance Zierlein of NFL.com likens the 6-3, 259-pound Barnett to Packers pass rusher Nick Perry, who totaled 11 sacks in 2016.

 While the Eagles were merely average at sacking enemy QBs last year, mediocrity from their corners would’ve been welcome.
-Carroll and the also-gone Leodis McKelvin had poor seasons, as did holdovers Jalen Mills, Patrick Robinson and Ron Brooks.
-The Eagles didn’t do anything about the position in free agency or via the trade route, though, instead choosing to use the draft in hopes of improving their situation.
+Carroll and the also-gone Leodis McKelvin had poor seasons, as did holdovers Jalen Mills and Ron Brooks, and newcomer Patrick Robinson.
+The Eagles didn’t do anything major about the position in free agency or via the trade route, though, instead choosing to use high draft picks in hopes of improving their situation.
 However, as far as 2017 goes, it’s an open question whether second-rounder Sidney Jones will be able to factor in at all.